TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Methodology

 \subsection{Network Structure}

-The TriStereoNet architecture is depicted in Fig. \ref{fig:generalframework}.
-We use GwcNet \cite{guo2019group} as our model backbone, which was originally proposed for standard binocular stereo.
-The network is coarsely divided into four main modules: feature extraction, cost volume construction, pre-hourglass (4$\times$ 3D convolutions), and 3D convolutional hourglass as encoder-decoder.
-We suffice the encoder-decoder to a single hourglass architecture for efficiency.
+\textbf{Backbone.} Our TriStereoNet architecture is depicted in Fig. \ref{fig:generalframework}, which is based on GwcNet \cite{guo2019group}.
+GwcNet was originally proposed for standard binocular stereo and is divided into four main modules: feature extraction, cost volume construction (which creates 4D data as the output), pre-hourglass, and hourglasses (encoder-decoder).
+Since the hourglass modules operate on 4D data, they are built with heavy 3D convolutions.
+Thus, we use only a single hourglass for efficiency.

-In our formulation for three views, the ResNet-like feature extraction \cite{chang2018pyramid, guo2019group} is shared for the three input images ($I_L,I_M,I_R$).
-For an input image of size $3\times H\times W$, the size of each feature data ($F_L,F_M,F_R$) is $320\times H/4\times W/4$.
-After computing the three feature data for the 3-tuple sample, two cost volumes are computed by group-wise correlation \cite{guo2019group} (with number of groups as 40) for the left-middle pair ($cost_{LM}$) and the left-right pair ($cost_{LR}$), outputting two 4D cost data of size $f\times d_{max}\times H/4\times W/4$ ($=40\times 48\times H/4\times W/4$).
-Note that $d_{max}=48$ is the maximum disparity range, which is assumed to be 192 for the original input image size.
+In our modification for three inputs, the ResNet-like feature extraction \cite{chang2018pyramid, guo2019group} is shared for three rectified images ($I_L,I_M,I_R$).
+Given the images of size $3\times H\times W$, the feature data for each image is $320\times H/4\times W/4$.
+After computing the three feature data ($F_L,F_M,F_R$) for the 3-tuple sample, two cost volumes are computed for the LM and LR pairs ($cost_{LM}$ and $cost_{LR}$) by group-wise correlation \cite{guo2019group}.
+These 4D cost data are of size $F\times D\times H/4\times W/4$, where $F=40$ is the number of groups in group-wise correlation and $D=d_{max}/4$ is the maximum disparity range (assumed to be $d_{max}=192$ for the input image size).

-\textbf{Aligning the Cost Volumes.} One notable point is that the baselines of the left-middle and left-right pairs are different.
-As a result, the disparity range of the two cost volumes should be aligned for fusion.
-Accordingly, we need to consider $cost_{LM}(f,d/r,i,j)$ to align the disparity values with $cost_{LR}(f,d,i,j)$.
-Here, $i,j$ stand for spatial dimension and $f$ for feature dimension of the 4D cost data.
-In our setup, the ratio between the baselines is $r=2$.
-To compute $cost_{LM}(f,d/r,i,j)$ at non-integer values of the disparity dimension, we need to interpolate the values across the corresponding dimension.
+\textbf{Aligning the Cost Volumes.} One notable point is that the baselines of the LM and LR pairs are different.
+Thus, the disparity range of the two cost volumes must be aligned for fusion.
+Namely, we need to consider $cost_{LM}(f,d/r,i,j)$ to align the disparity values with $cost_{LR}(f,d,i,j)$.
+Here, $i,j$ stand for spatial dimension.
+To compute $cost_{LM}(f,d/r,i,j)$ at non-integer values, we should interpolate the values across the disparity dimension.
 To this end, we utilize natural cubic splines with a function as eq. \ref{eq:spline} for each sub-interval $[x_{j-1},x_{j}]$ ($j=2,3,...n$).
 For more details on how the related coefficients can be computed, we refer the reader to \cite{mckinley1998cubic}.